 Instructions

-2. In a large dutch oven or cast iron pot, heat 2 tbsp olive oil.
-Saute the onions, celery and carrots on medium-high heat for 4 minutes or so until the vegetables begin to break down.
-Add the chopped garlic, bay leaf, and dried oregano.
+• Sauté the vegetables.
+In a large Dutch oven or cast iron pot, heat a thin layer of olive oil, about 2 tablespoons, over medium-high.
+Sauté the onion, celery, and carrots on medium-high heat until the vegetables begin to soften, about 4 minutes.
+Add the garlic, bay leaf, and dried oregano.
 Cook for another 2 minutes, stirring occasionally.

-3. Now, add the roasted diced tomatoes, vegetable broth, cannellini beans, and kidney beans.
+• Build the soup.
+Add the roasted diced tomatoes, vegetable broth, cannellini beans, and kidney beans.
 Season with salt and pepper to taste.
 Bring to a boil, then reduce the heat to simmer.
 Cover the pot with a lid but leave a small opening.
-Simmer for 10-15 minutes.
+Simmer for 10 to 15 minutes.

-5. Transfer to serving bowls and top with crushed red pepper (optional) and grated Parmesan cheese.
-Add your favorite crusty Italian bread.
-Enjoy!
+• Serve.
+Ladle the soup into serving bowls and top with crushed red pepper (optional) and grated Parmesan cheese.
+Serve with crusty Italian bread.

 Notes